How I built Fluxer, a Discord-like chat app

 2026

 On 2 January 2026, I opened Fluxer up to everyone.
-I tried a Show HN, which did not go far, and launched on Product Hunt, which gained a little more traction.
+I tried a Show HN, which didn't go far, and launched on Product Hunt, which gained a little more traction.
 A few more people bought Visionary, enough to keep me going, and I started polishing things towards a self-hosting release.

 There was effectively no marketing.
 Then a Bluesky post after Discord's IPO plans leaked travelled further than expected, and Discord's age-verification announcement on 9 February 2026 changed the scale of the project overnight.
 Fluxer grew to about 195,000 users, with a peak of around 11,000 concurrent connections, while the hosted setup was still built for a much smaller load and I was the only full-time engineer.
-In a real sense, 9 February 2026 is Fluxer's true birthday.

-Fluxer's backend (hello Mike!)
+Fluxer's backend

 What the backend looks like now

-Media lives in Rust because it is CPU-heavy, memory-sensitive, and exposed to untrusted input.
+Media lives in Rust because it's CPU-heavy, memory-sensitive, and exposed to untrusted input.
 The Media Proxy runs on axum and Tokio and handles uploads, thumbnails, metadata, transforms, external media, static files, and the upload relay.
 The heavy lifting goes through libvips, libheif, and FFmpeg behind a hand-written C shim, with Rust wrapped around it for memory safety, strict input limits, bounded concurrency, and request coalescing.
 If a hundred people open the same image, they share one transform instead of making the system do the same work a hundred times.

-The API and the Gateway own different halves of the system and call each other constantly.
 The API is the authority for accounts, permissions, billing, and app data.
 The Gateway is the authority for live sessions, routing, presence, and real-time delivery.

 Why three languages?